RDycore/RDycore/docs/user/input.md

       is defined by a critical outflow condition.
 Useful only for boundary conditions.

-In the case of a Dirichlet condition, flow is prescribed by the following
+In the case of a Dirichlet condition, flow is prescribed by providing parameters to set the water height and momentum.
+This can be done in one of two ways:

-parameters:
+1. By specifying the parameters directly using the following fields:

     * `height`: the height of water [m] at the relevant point (within a cell or on its boundary)
     * `momentum`: a 2-component sequence/list containing the `x` and `y` components of the momentum [kg m/s] at the relevant point (within a cell or on its boundary)

+2. By specifying a file from which data for these parameters is to be read.
+The data will be read into the components of the solution vector that correspond to the cells belonging to the region to which this flow condition is
+   assigned:

+   * `file`: the path for the file from which data is read, specified relative to the directory in which the RDycore executable was run.
+   * `format`: the format of the data in the file, which current must be `binary` (specifying PETSc's binary format).

 ## `grid`